leoragoldberg/leoragoldberg/README.md

 ### Hi there 👋

-∙ 👩🏻‍💻 I'm a Data Analyst
+∙ 👩🏻‍💻 I'm a Senior Analytics Engineer
 ∙ 😄 My pronouns are she/her